 Now to the term the “leaven of Herod”.
 What does it mean?
 In the Gospel of Mark, on the return boat trip from Dalmanutha, Jesus says, “beware of the leaven of the Pharisees and of the leaven of Herod” (Mk 8:15).
 Leaven (yeast) means exegesis.
 It is consistent for Jesus to warn his disciples about the exegesis of the Pharisees (produced by their house intellectuals, the scribes/rabbis).
 That warning is probably from Mark’s hand, and was spoken in the performance.

 I think that the term “leaven of Herod” was added by the same editor who added “Herodians” to the narrative text.
 The term implies that the “Herodians” were exegetes.
-The extension of the concept of Herodians to exegetes strengthens the case that the editor intended “Herodians” to represent Essenes, who were exegetes.
+The extension of the concept of Herodians to exegetes strengthens my proposal that the editor intended “Herodians” to represent Essenes (who were exegetes).

 Herodians in the Gospels of Luke and Matthew

 The second mention of Herodians is in Mk 12:13, where they are allies of the Pharisees on the question of paying taxes to Caesar.
-Luke (Lk 20:20) has “spies” sent by the chief priests and the teachers of the Law.
-Matthew has retained the Herodians (Mt 22:16).
-Luke again omits “Herodians” and Matthew, mysteriously, has them.
+Luke (Lk 20:20) omits them: Luke has “spies” sent by the chief priests and the teachers of the Law.
+However, Matthew has retained the Herodians (Mt 22:16).
+(Or an editor has added them to GMatthew.)

-The editor of Mark was not writing a history of contemporary Judean sects
+The editor of Mark was not a historian

-The terms “Herodians” and “Sadducees” used by the editor of the Gospel of Mark must have had some historical plausibility.
-But the editor was not writing the history of Judean sects in the first century CE.
-The mentions of Herodians and Sadducees in the Gospel of Mark, I suggest, were an editor’s improvised response to a curious reader of Josephus in Rome, at least six decades after the events of the story.
+The terms “Sadducees” and “Herodians” used by the editor of the Gospel of Mark must have had some historical plausibility.
+But the editor was not writing an objective history of Judean sects in the first century CE.
+The mentions of Sadducees and Herodians in the Gospel of Mark, I suggest, were an editor’s improvised response to a curious reader of Josephus in Rome, at least six decades after the events of the story.
 We should not infer that Sadducees regularly engaged in debate with visitors to the Temple.
 Or that Essenes made political common cause with Pharisees on any issue other than opposition to Mark’s concept of Jesus.
 Or that Essenes in Judea and Galilee were known as “Herodians.”
 These proposals remain possible, but the Gospel of Mark is not a historical primary source for them.